lubgade/Neighborhood-Map/README.md

 # Neighborhood-Map

 ## Overview
 This project gives users a list of Indian restaurants in the choice of your city(only in US).
 Restaurant data is accessed via the Zomato API.
 Results are displayed in a list view - 20 results per page.
 The corresponding markers are displayed on the map based on the city chosen.
 Users can also filter from the results by name.
+Live version of the project [here]()

 ## Usage
 * To use this project -